 I have litigated with and against Ms. Clair for years.
 She has a great eye for detail and an expansive knowledge of the Bankruptcy Code.
 As co-counsel, I know I can count on her to do absolutely everything in her power to ethically and zealously advance the interest of the client.
 As opposing counsel, she forces me to be absolutely at the top of my game or else suffer the consequences.
 She is a resource for me on finer details of the Bankruptcy Code, and whether we are on the same side or opposing sides, she is always extremely professional and organized.
 I have referred her valued clients of mine and I always receive excellent reports on her service.
 I strongly endorse Ms. Clair.

 I endorse this lawyer.
 Bonnie is an excellent lawyer and one of the birghtest persons I have ever met.
 I would recommend her to anyone as an outstanding bankruptcy and litigation professional.
 She is also very charming.

-Lloyd Nolan Chapter 7 Bankruptcy Attorney
+Lloyd Nolan Bankruptcy and debt Attorney

 Relationship: Fellow lawyer in community